JuanJFarina/juanjfarina.github.io/content/architecture_101.md

 - If applicable, the **Model** handles data operations
 - The **Controller** sends an updated **View** back to the _User_

 This is suitable for small applications that handle mostly CRUD operations.
+A few variants include:

+- **Hierarchical MVC**: very similar, but leveraging reusability of controllers in order to avoid duplicating logic.
+- **Presentation-Abstraction-Control**: similar to HMVC.
+- **Model-View-Adapter**: same as the newest definition of MVC (the one I presented earlier) where *Model* and *View* don't interact directly.
+In earlier definitions of MVC, these did communicate.
+- **Model-View-Presenter**: similar to MVC and MVA.
+- **Model-View-Viewmodel**: similar to all the previous.

 ### Layered Architecture